-- Develop a comprehensive school safety policy and constitute the CFSC.
+- i.
+Develop a comprehensive school safety policy and constitute the CFSC.
 A committee headed by the school principal having, faculty, students, parents and school counselor as its members to look into all aspects of safety and security. - ii. a.
-Ensure the safety and wellbeing of all the students in the school and enforce the rules of POSCO Act, 2012. - b.
+Ensure the safety and wellbeing of all the students in the school and enforce the rules of POCSO Act, 2012.

+b.
 Facilitators how to address/respond towards the specific issues of safety and security of children in schools with the help of this policy and the comprehensive checklist (attached as annexure I)

-- c.
-Guide and orient the facilitators on the elimination of corporal punishment in the school, which includes physical, social, mental and emotional well being of the children. - iii.
+c.
+Guide and orient the facilitators on the elimination of corporal punishment in the school, which includes physical, social, mental and emotional well being of the children.

+- iii.
 To orient the children about various issues of the safety and security through the manual 'Safety and Security of children in Schools' issued by NCPCR, New Delhi. - iv.
 Establish a medical emergency response plan for school. - v.
 Ensure school is free from ragging and bullying - vi.
 Set up monitoring mechanism at school level to ensure each case of reported bullying in school is brought to logical conclusion. - vii.
 Safety Audits/Assessments to assess safety measures in school. - viii.
 Organize awareness and training of all students about - a.
 Disasters; b.
-Fire Safety, and First Aid Training etc. - ix.
+Fire Safety, and First Aid Training etc.

+- ix.
 To organize mock earthquake and fire safety drills, training for all the facilitators and staff members over a period of time on first aid. - x.
-To ensure first aid kit at several important locations in the school building and to keep the first aid kit in workable condition. - xi.
-The team would ensure safe boarding of all the students on the school bus and would take feedback from the boarders and about violation of rules, if any, by the bus driver and the conductor. - xii.
-Brief the staff about action to be taken by them in any exigency. - xiii.
-To ensure there are soap dispensers in the washrooms. - xiv.
-To ensure physical spaces where children spend their time are well ventilated and there is no dampness. - xv.
-To ensure exhaust fans and AC's in science labs are in working condition. - xvi.
-To ensure regular cleaning of water tanks/water storage systems. - xvii.
+To organize training sessions for school facilitators to recognize signs of child abuse along with relevant resources and literature on child protection and abuse. - xi.
+To ensure first aid kit at several important locations in the school building and to keep the first aid kit in workable condition with a register maintaining a record of the expiry date of the items in the kit. - xii.
+The team would ensure safe boarding of all the students on the school bus and would take feedback from the boarders and about violation of rules, if any, by the bus driver and the conductor. - xiii.
+Brief the staff about action to be taken by them in any exigency. - xiv.
+To ensure that the school facilities are safe and hygienic. - xv.
+To ensure physical spaces where children spend their time are well ventilated and there is no dampness. - xvi.
+To ensure exhaust fans and AC's in science labs are in working condition. - xvii.
+To ensure regular cleaning of water tanks/water storage systems. - xviii.
 To impart age appropriate training for students teachers and parents.
 This is to help children to learn how to safe online.
 Training is to include prevention and protection from cyber bullying.